Day of Sucwentwécw

 Day of Sucwentwécw - Welcome Song

 Each year the Aboriginal Education Department writes a children's book for schools to use that aligns with the chosen theme.
-This year, the book is called Fox's Coming of Age
+This year, the book is called Re Nexléw̓sten te sk̓mews - The bridge between two people.
+Story by Michael Bowden, illustrations by Jordan Celesta.

 Contact Us